fkressmann/LetiClock/README.md

 WiFiClients.

 The firmware server is a simple PHP script deployed in a docker container behind [Nginx Proxy Manager](https://nginxproxymanager.com/) which handles the encryption.
-A small Python script is used to parse the version out of the C++ files and modify the python script.
+A small Python script is used to parse the version out of the C++ files and modify the PHP script.
 Run configurations in IntelliJ (see .idea directory) are used to build the firmware, execute the Python script, build a container and deploy it to my docker host.
 And yes, this can be massively improved, but it's more than sufficient for my needs.